dredkin/deluge-rbb/README.md

+## Development stopped
+I have to admit that the recent (2.x versions) of Deluge server eat enormous amount of memory on my machine, so I was forced to stop my deluge server and switch to [transmission](https://transmissionbt.com/).
+And now I have no motivation in developing the plugin.
+Though Deluge (with plugins) offers some unique functionality, at this point our paths have diverged.
+If you have some serious bugs you may try to contact me, I'll help you if I can.

 # Remote "browse" button for Deluge
 This is a plugin for [Deluge](http://deluge-torrent.org) torrent client.
 By default, when started in **client-server mode**, Deluge has no option to choose destination folder for download, you have to enter it by hand.